 Stakeholders in Alameda County have been assessing the needs of persons experiencing homelessness and working to improve our response across the county since the founding of Alameda County-wide Homeless Continuum of Care Council in 1997.
 The collaboration includes cities and Alameda County government agencies representing multiple systems of care that share overlapping client populations, including but not limited to homelessness services, HIV/AIDS services, behavioral health services, foster care, veteran's services, health care services, and probation/parole.
-Alameda Countywide Homeless and Special Needs Housing Plan, now known as the EveryOne Home plan, helped to form EveryOne Home into a community-based organization to implement the Plan and now serves as the County's Continuum of Care.
-The EveryOne Home plan is structured around three major goals: 1) preventing homelessness; 2) ensuring safer and more dignified conditions for those experiencing homelessness; and 3) increasing permanent homes.
+The City partners with EveryOne Home in its implementation of the Centering Racial Equity in Homeless System Design and, as described in the previous section, will partner with the County as it updates and implements the Home Together 2026 Community Plan.

 EveryOne Home coordinates local efforts to address homelessness, seeking to maintain the existing service capacity, establish inter-jurisdictional cooperation, and build new partnerships that generate greater resources for the continuum of housing and support services.
 EveryOne Home leverages substantial federal, state, and local resources for homeless housing and services, standardize data collection, and facilitate a year-round process of collaboration.
 EveryOne Home includes representation from HOME Consortium jurisdictions and CDBG entitlement jurisdictions in the County, service providers and advocates, homeless or formerly homeless persons, representatives of the faith community, business representatives, and education and health care professionals.
+The City participates in EveryOne Home subcommittees, attends its public meetings, engages with its planning processes, and participates in the bi-annual homelessness Point-in-Time Count facilitated by EveryOne Home and the County.
+Additionally, the City leverages its partnership with EveryOne Home in local planning processes, utilizing the CoC staff's expertise and support coordinating data collection and community engagement.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS for all ESG recipients and sub-recipients operating programs within Alameda County.
-Through HMIS and leadership of the EveryOne Home Performance Management Committee, the Alameda County Housing and Community Development Department supports the EveryOne Home initiative to establish system wide outcomes and to evaluate effectiveness of programs against those outcomes.
-These outcomes include shortening the period of time individuals are homeless and reducing the recidivism rates for homeless people.
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS